openedx/edx-platform/lms/djangoapps/appsembler_api/apidocs.md

 **cancel** When you can cancel an enrollment code, the code becomes unavailable.
 If a user was enrolled using this code, the user will be unenrolled from the related course.

-**restore** If the code was previously "canceled", it will become available again.
+**restore** If the code was previously "cancelled", it will become available again.
 If the code was active and a user was enrolled in a course using it, the user will be unenrolled from the course, and the code will be available again for enrolling another user.

 * URL: `/appsembler_api/v0/enrollment-codes/status`
 * Method: `POST`